westcoastcode-se/highway/README.md

 - [ ] Library: Add a Highway client implementation: `hiw_http_client`
   - Could be useful adding `detach` support for this, in case of slow IO
 - [ ] Library: Expose multiple server ports, for example a management port for health
-- [ ] Library: Serving files from the disk used for static html content
 - [ ] Build: Allow for embedding static content directly in the binary
 - [ ] Library: Reverse proxy support
 - [ ] ...